 100 LB Propane Tank Uses

-With a 100-gallon propane tank being the most versatile option for most homes, there are a lot of uses to benefit from this propane tank size.
-This propane tank size can be used for home fireplaces in the winter, for cooking and barbecues, dryers, and also for short-term heating options for commercial job sites.
+With a 100-gallon propane tank being the most versatile option for most homes, there are a lot of uses to benefit from this canister size.
+This size can be used for home fireplaces in the winter, for cooking and barbecues, dryers, and also for short-term heating options for commercial job sites.

-A 100-gallon propane tank can last for an extended period, and it is also light enough that it can easily be moved around by an average person.
+A 100-gallon canister can last for an extended period, and it is also light enough that an average person can easily move around it.
 This tank can also be filled at local filling stations as an added efficiency.

-Most 60 gallons of propane tanks have a height of 50 inches or around 127 centimeters and a diameter of 23.1 inches or about 59 centimeters.
-If the homeowner is approximately 6 feet in height, this tank will go up to their waist, depending on each brand and type of tank.
+Most 60-gallon propane tanks have a height of 50 inches or around 127 centimeters and a diameter of 23.1 inches or about 59 centimeters.
+If the homeowner is approximately 6 feet in height, this size will go up to their waist, depending on each brand and type of canister.

 60 Gallon Tank Uses

-Although they are smaller than the standard 100 gallons propane tank, a 60-gallon propane tank is tiny but mighty.
-This tank is small enough that it could be hidden out of sight in many kitchens to power the oven but be mightily sufficient to power it, plus other small appliances in a home.
+Although they are smaller than the standard 100 gallon tanks, a 60-gallon cylinder is tiny but mighty.
+This canister is small enough that it could be hidden out of sight in many kitchens to power the oven but be mightily sufficient to power it, plus other small appliances in a home.

-However, this tank is mostly advisable to be used in smaller homes than in larger scale ones, and the uses are limited to cooking appliances or dryers for residential clothes drying.
+However, this capacity is more advisable to be used in smaller homes than in larger scale ones, and the uses are limited to cooking appliances or dryers for residential clothes drying.
 When used in businesses, this tank might run out quickly.

 120 Gallon Propane Tank

-This tank size can hold up to 96 gallons of liquid propane in full capacity.
+This tank size can hold up to 96 gallons of liquid gas at full capacity.
 These tanks are so tall that if a homeowner is around 6 feet tall, it can extend up to their shoulders.

 120 Gallon Propane Tank Uses

-Like the 100-gallon propane tank before it, a 120-gallon propane tank poses a lot of uses for any homeowners needing it.
-One distinct difference is that the former is easy to move around as opposed to the latter, which is not easy to move around.
-What a 120-gallon propane tank makes up for is the tank’s ability to be used for essentially everything.
+Like the 100-gallon before it, a 120-gallon canister poses a lot of uses for any homeowners needing it.
+One distinct difference is that the former is easier to move around than the latter, which is not easy to move around.
+What the 120-gallon size makes up for is the tank’s ability to be used for essentially everything.

 It can be used to heat homes, provide a home with hot water, for use to power cooking and washing and drying appliances, fireplaces or generators for blackouts, plus pool and garage heating, and any other temporary heating solution.